by Kris Oyen | Dec 20, 2021 | Podcast

 Subscribe to the Recovery Elevator Podcast Apple Podcasts | | More

-Today we have Tara.
-She is 37, from Canada, and took her last drink on February 20, 2019.
+Today we have Ashley.
+She is 35 from Orange County, CA, and took her last drink on January 7, 2006.

 Highlights from Paul